Welcome! I am a sociologist, writer, and teacher, and an Assistant Professor of Religion and Society at the Boston University School of Theology.

 My most recent book, "Joining the Choir: Religious Memberships and Social Trust among Transnational Ghanaians,” was published in March 2018 by Oxford University Press.
 The book uses in-person interviews and ethnographic research to show how Ghanaian migrants in America face challenges to building new relations of personal trust after migration, and seek out and find a basis of trust in religion.
 In turn, their religious-based trust networks shape how they revise their goals and negotiate their identities over time.

-My next book project is about religion in the lives of grassroots social entrepreneurs in Uganda.
+My next book project is about religion in the lives of local leaders who care for community needs in Uganda.
 Using portraits of such leaders and their religious histories, I examine their growing impact and what their work reveals about the overlap of religious and political institutions in postcolonial Africa.
 Finally and most importantly, I use their stories to counter the global narrative of African poverty with a portrait of African leaders and communities as strong, independent, thriving, and best-suited to address their local needs.

 I teach courses in the following topics: